Lucie Kaňková was born into an esteemed musical family in Prague, Czech Republic. At the age of four, she started to play violin and piano.

 In 2002 she successfully passed the demanding selection examinations to gain a place at the Music High School (Gymnasium) in Prague, where she cultivated her abilities to play violin.
 Six years later, she continued her musical education at the Prague Conservatory, graduating with a DiS. degree (diplomized specialist) in 2012.

 Lucie Kaňková holds many awards, from different competitions.
-At the Antonín Dvořák’s International Singing Competition 2015 Lucie came Second, and also gained 5 additional prizes.
-The following year she came First in the Opera Category of the Dvořák, with 8 additional prizes, including two contracts with theatres (in Bratislava SK and Opava CZ), as well as contracts with an opera festival in Kutná Hora (CZ), with 3 symphony orchestras and with radio Classic CZ.
+At the Antonín Dvořák’s International Singing Competition 2015 Lucie came Second (junior category), and also gained 5 additional prizes.
+The following year she came First (main opera category) at this competition with 8 additional prizes, including two contracts with theatres (in Bratislava SK and Opava CZ), as well as contracts with an opera festival in Kutná Hora (CZ), with 3 symphony orchestras and with radio Classic CZ.
 In 2017 Lucie Kaňková won the 2nd prize with a special prize for interpretation at the American International Czech & Slovak Voice Competition in the USA.
 Furthermore she obtained 2nd prize including all special prizes for interpretation and performances at the Bohuslav Martinů’s Competition in Prague (CZ).
 In July 2019 she won 3rd place at the challenging Bologna International Vocal Competition in Italy.

 In 2015 Lucie competed her master’s degree, “MA Specialized Music Performance, Opera” at the Bern University of Applied Sciences – a Swiss Opera Studio, passing with distinction.
 As her final performance, she sang the main role Teofane in Händel’s Ottone, on the stage of the State Theatre Biel and Solothurn.
 In January 2018 Lucie graduated with a second master’s degree for soloists at the Lucerne University of Applied Sciences; both post-graduate degrees being in the class of Prof.Barbara Locher.
 Currently, she is studying on the PhD program “Interpretation and Theory of Interpretation” at the Academy of Performing Arts in Prague.